Do I have to Keep my House Clean?

 If your landlord is constantly asking you to clean up your rental unit, this may be considered harassment.
 If your landlord is making unreasonable demands, such as asking you to clean the entire house every day, this may also be considered harassment.
 If you feel that your landlord is harassing you, you may want to speak to an attorney.

-A certain way of getting your full deposit back when moving out is hiring a professional cleaner to clean your home.
-If you show your landlord the receipt, they cannot complain about the state of the property.
+A certain way of getting your full security deposit back when moving out is hiring a professional cleaner to clean your home.
+If you show your landlord the cleaning service receipt, they cannot complain about the state of the property, as professional cleaning services will to a fantastic job an ensure the house is in a habitable condition.

 Typically, people seem to forget to clean their baseboards throughout their entire time of living in a house.
 This means when they leave there’s a thick layer of dust on the baseboards.
-You can use some Lysol wipes to give these a wipe down.
+You can use some Lysol wipes to collect dust and give these a wipe down.

 2. Electrical Outlets & Light Switches